Ersilia Cavedagni: Biography

 In 1898, Cavedagni and Ciancabilla moved to Paterson, New Jersey, where Ciancabilla became editor of La Questione Sociale and later, editor of another anarchist newspaper, L'Aurora.
 During her stay in the area she befriended and influenced the young anarchist Ernestina Cravello and joined the Teatro Sociale, a theater group that staged plays about women's emancipation.
 She published essays in L'Aurora and Cronaca Sovversiva, and edited several issues of L'Aurora after Ciancabilla was arrested for praising Leon Czolgosz (the man who assassinated President McKinley in 1901).

 The couple moved to Chicago, then San Francisco, where they were closely monitored by the Italian authorities.
 Cavedagni was considered a "very dangerous anarchist," of "limited formal instruction but much audaciousness."
 Ciancabilla suddenly fell ill and died in 1904 at the age of 32.

 What little is known of Cavedagni's later life is based on her correspondence and subscriptions to anarchist newspapers.
 She moved frequently, living at various times in Philadelphia, New York, Vancouver, and San Francisco.
-In 1912 she was living in Seattle with the French Anarchist Leon Morel.
+In 1912, she was living in Seattle with the French Anarchist Leon Morel.

 According to an Italian police report, she was still living "abroad" in 1941.
+From at least 1927, she resided in San Joaquin County, California, where she became a naturalized American citizen in 1946.
+The 1950 federal census records that she was an inmate at Stockton State Hospital, California's first psychiatric hospital.
+She died on 11 September 1951.